percy/example-percy-playwright-python/README.md

 Considering all the above steps are done, we will run our tests, which will create automate session as well as percy build.

 #### For Percy Web
-**Note:** In case of web we can use local browsers as test browsers as well for this tutorial we are using Browserstack Automate as test browser.
-Feel free to update them in web folder as per your requirement.
+**Note:** In case of web we are using local browser feel free to update them as per you requirement.
+You don't need automate setup for the same.

 ``` shell
 $ npx percy exec -- python3 tests/web/test.py